nkschaefer/litterbox/README.md

 6. Optionally attempts to rescue some of the eliminated genes by taking their annotations from an Ensembl gene annotation.
 First, takes the list of genes that were eliminated because of all their transcripts being eliminated (and not directly filtered out themselves).
 Then converts these human Ensembl gene IDs to IDs for the species of interest, using [biomaRt](https://www.ensembl.org/info/data/biomart/index.html).
 Only genes with a one-to-one mapping from human ID -> other species ID are considered.
     1. If the Ensembl gene annotation you downloaded is on the same assembly coordinates, pulls the relevant genes out of the annotation and converts sequence names to those used in CAT by mapping chromosome names to each other across assemblies (matching them up based on their sequence lengths in `fai` files for both genomes).
     2. If the Ensembl gene annotation you downloaded is on different/older assembly coordinates, pulls the relevant genes out of the annotation and then lifts this annotation to the correct assembly, using the UCSC Kent tools `gtfToGenePred`, `liftOver`, and `genePredToGtf`.
 Then converts sequence names to those used in CAT by mapping chromosome names to each other across assemblies (matching them up based on their sequence lengths in `fai` files for both genomes).
 For a gene to survive make it into the final annotation, it must have a `gene` feature and at least one `transcript` and at least one `exon` feature on the new genome coordinates.
+ 7. Using the [svgenes](https://github.com/nkschaefer/svgenes) program, builds a synteny map between the human and CAT annotations, and throws away genes that do not fall along this path (these are likely incorrect annotations).
+    1. It attempts to rescue these genes, by pulling out the "correct" genomic sequence (according to the synteny map) and attempting to project these genes to this sequence, using liftoff.
+If this works, these features are included in a second draft of the assembly.
+    2. It then re-builds a synteny map, including all "rescued" genes.
+Some of these will map to the wrong part of the correct region and will be discarded a second time.
- 7. Combines the new main GTF, the mitochondrial GTF, and (optionally) the "rescued" GTF and sorts these in a way designed to make `cellranger-arc mkref` happy.
+ 8. Combines all surviving annotation features and sorts these in a way designed to make `cellranger-arc mkref` happy.
 The sort order matters to this program, as documented [here](https://github.com/10XGenomics/cellranger/issues/133), and the code to sort properly was taken from [chbk's suggestion](https://github.com/10XGenomics/cellranger/issues/133#issuecomment-989119662) in that issue (it's in the repository in `scripts/sort_annotation.py`).
- 8. Optionally also creates a new human annotation with the same filters: if you provide a human annotation (such as Gencode of the same version used to make the CAT annotation), filters the genes the same way as the CAT annotation, and sets the `gene_name` field to the HGNC approved symbol for each gene, provided one exists.
+ 9. Optionally also creates a new human annotation with the same filters: if you provide a human annotation (such as Gencode of the same version used to make the CAT annotation), filters the genes the same way as the CAT annotation, and sets the `gene_name` field to the HGNC approved symbol for each gene, provided one exists.
 If you are cleaning up a set of CAT annotations for multiple species all based on the same Gencode, you only need to do this once to have a corresponding human annotation.
 The human annotation is adjusted according to the HGNC IDs and the information in the latest Gencode release, but does not depend on the provided CAT annotation.

 ### How about that